SubhroRoy/VSDSquadron_mini_research/README.md

 3. Output: Connect the output of the divider circuit to a component that requires the divided clock signal.

 ### Pinout Diagram for the clock cycle divider
 Most of the required elements for this project are already present in the VSDSquadron development board.
-The Basic pin diagram can be seen below <>
+The Basic pin diagram can be seen below :<br>
 <figure>
 <img width="921" alt="image" src="https://github.com/SubhroRoy/VSDSquadron_mini_research/assets/169291565/08c95b1f-3897-4239-b38a-044550d64f04">
 <br>